xz76/R21/README.md

 * `Tstart`: starting time of the interval in the record.
 * `Tstop`: ending time of the interval in record.
-* `from`: state of the process at `Tstart`.
+* `from`: the state of the process at `Tstart`.
 The possible values are 1,...,k.
-* `to`: state of the process at `Tstop`.
+* `to`: the state of the process at `Tstop`.
 The possible values are 1,...,k.
 * `trans`: an integer that uniquely identifies the transition.
-* `status`: Indicator variable.
+* `status`: indicator variable.
 If `status=1`, the correspoding transition has been observed.

 The `mstate` function `msprep()` can be used to reshape a dataset in wide format into the required long format.
 For more details see <https://www.jstatsoft.org/article/view/v038i07>.

 ### Function `patp()`

-The function `patp()` calculates the working independence Aalen-Johansen estimator of the population averaged transition probabilities.
+The function `patp()` calculates the working independence Aalen-Johansen estimator of the population-averaged transition probabilities.
 These probabilities have the form Pr(X(t) = j| X(s) = h), where X(t) is the process of interest at time t, and h,j=1,...,k are possible states of the process X(t).
 The function has the following arguments:

 * `data`: a data.frame in the long format required by the `mstate` package.
 * `tmat`: a matrix of possible transitions between states of the process where different transitions are identified by a different integer.
 If a direct transition between two states is not possible it is indicated as NA.
 This matrix can be obtained via the `mstate` function `transMat()`.